 Cristina’s Galician Trio explores the connections between Galician music, jazz and contemporary music through the experience of the versatile Galician musicians and arrangers Roberto Comesaña (accordion) and Miguel Cabana (percussion).
 A fascinating format that celebrates the diversity of 21st century Galician music.

 Yo-Yo Ma conceived Silkroad in 1998 as a reminder that even as rapid globalization resulted in division, it brought extraordinary possibilities for working together.
-Seeking to understand this dynamic, he began to learn about the historical Silk Road, recognizing in it a model for productive cultural collaboration, for the exchange of ideas and tradition alongside commerce and innovation.
-And in a radical experiment, he brought together musicians from the lands of the Silk Road to co-create a new artistic idiom, a musical language founded in difference, a metaphor for the benefits of a more connected world.
+He brought together musicians from the lands of the Silk Road to co-create a new artistic idiom, a musical language founded in difference, a metaphor for the benefits of a more connected world.

 Cristina serves as Learning Advisor, teacher and artist for Silkroad since 2006.

-Cristina is constantly collaborating with interdisciplinary artists as a soloist.
-In 2014 Cristina’s groundbreaking Gaita & Orchestra Commissioning Project was awarded a grant from New Music USA to build a repertoire for gaita and symphony orchestra.
+Cristina is constantly collaborating with artists from many disciplines.
+Apart from her collaborative work, in 2014 she started The Gaita & Orchestra Commissioning Project (partially funded by New Music USA ) to build a repertoire for gaita and symphony orchestra.
 Galician bagpipe concertos commissioned by Pato have been premiered with Sphinx Orchestra in Detroit, Chicago Sinfonietta in Chicago, Real Filharmonía de Galicia, Orquestra Simfònica del Vallès in Barcelona and Chautauqua Symphony Orchestra.